 First, you’ll need to install ExactMetrics on your WordPress website.
-To use the scroll tracking feature, you’ll need a Plus or higher license.
+Remember, to use the scroll tracking feature, you’ll need a Plus or higher license.

 Next, download the ZIP files from your account area by navigating to the Downloads tab.

-After that, upload the ZIP files to your WordPress website.
-You can do that by going to your WordPress admin area and then click on Plugins » Add New » Upload Plugin.
+After that, upload the ZIP file to your WordPress website.
+You can do that by going to your WordPress admin area and then clicking on Plugins » Add New » Upload Plugin.

-Once you upload the plugin, go ahead and install and activate it.
+Once you upload the plugin, click Install Now.